esi/esi-issues/.github/ISSUE_TEMPLATE/inconsistency.md

+---
+name: Inconsistency
+about: Report an inconsistency (e.g. two endpoints returning slightly different names for the same attribute).
+---

 # Inconsistency

 This template contains an example inconsistency report.
 Please replace all text except for the checklist and the section headers (they start with \#).
 Thank you for your contribution to improving ESI.